Minecraft-GBT/docs/en/auth/index.md

 Applications can be made via MTRBBS / MTRCMU / email / QQ.

 > [!NOTE]
-> The GBT mod can be used on servers without authorization, and reproduction, integration, and modification do not require authorization but should follow the MIT protocol.
+> The GBT main package can be integrated or used in single-player saves and servers without authorization.
+Reposting or modifying should be done after obtaining permission.

-> [!IMPORTANT]
+> [!NOTE]
-> If you wish to apply for server use, please include the server name.
-Additionally, unless specifically stated, integration/modification permissions will not be granted; if needed, please specify.
-Individuals applying for integration/modification/reproduction permissions should indicate contact information and the platform for reproduction (if applying for reproduction), in which case there is no need to attach the server name.
+> The GBT mod can be used on servers without authorization, and reproduction, integration, and modification do not require authorization but should follow the MIT license.

 > [!WARNING]
 > Applications for the road traffic sign pack are not currently being accepted.
 Please wait for the official release.